atmin/jtmpl/_includes/index.md

   * Validators [&raquo;](faq#validators)

-* Plays nice with others: generated DOM is stable and only necessary parts updated synchronously with model updates.
+* Plays nice with others: generated DOM is stable and only necessary parts are updated synchronously with model updates.

 * Lightweight.